mjheitland/tfs3polling/README.md

 # Copying files between two EC2 instances using S3 and polling

 The following components get created:
++ 1 S3 bucket
 + 1 keypair (run ssh-keygen in your home folder to create a key "~/.ssh/tfvpce/id_rsa.pub")
-+ 1 VPC with 1 private subnet
++ 1 VPC with a public subnet and internet gateway and a security group
 + 2 ec2

 ## Generate a keypair to access EC2 instances